Fofir/coupsteration/README.md

 # Coupsteration

-## "Client side application to display a list of Coup scooters
+## Client side application to display a list of Coup scooters

 ### Setup